 Mattis to Forfeit Unvested General Dynamics Awards If Confirmed

-Retired Marine General James Mattis will step down from his position at General Dynamics Corp. and give up unvested equity awards if confirmed as President-elect Donald Trump's defense secretary, according to a In a letter dated Jan.
+Retired Marine General James Mattis will step down from his position at General Dynamics Corp. and give up unvested equity awards if confirmed as President-elect Donald Trump's defense secretary, according to a letter submitted to the Defense Department's ethics lawyer.
+In a letter dated Jan.
 5 and made public Saturday, Mattis said that he would resign from the board of General Dynamics board and temporarily recuse himself from matters related to the company, the fifth-biggest U.S. defense supplier with $10 billion in contracts last year.

 Add your comments below